Kitupala/view-transitions/README.md

-# Project Dependencies
+# view-transitions
-This project utilizes a combination of dependencies like GSAP, Lenis, and Split-Type to produce high-performance animations, smooth scrolling, and responsive layouts.
+This project utilizes a combination of dependencies like next-view-transitions, GSAP, Lenis, and Split-Type to produce high-performance animations, smooth scrolling, and responsive layouts.
 Frameworks like Next.js and TailwindCSS help to build a modern, scalable, and visually captivating web application.
 Below is a description of the key dependencies:
 ### **React**
 React is a JavaScript library for building user interfaces.
 It is used in this project to create reusable components, manage the state, and handle the rendering of the UI.
 Website: [https://reactjs.org/](https://reactjs.org/)